MaliosDark/web-auto-dementor/README.md

 1. Enter the target website's URL in the provided form.
 2. Submit the form to initiate the analysis.
-3. Receive a detailed report with word percentages, charts, and bolded keywords.
+3. Receive a detailed report with word percentages, charts(optional), and bolded keywords.

 ## License